lucasrubo/lucasrubo/README.md

 ### :large_blue_diamond: About Me
 <hr>

-I'm 22 years old.
 I started working with programming in 2019.
 I worked at IBM Brasil as a Systems Developer intern in the CI/CD team.
 In my private life I like to pratice sports and in my free time I play Games.
+I constantly seek to improve my skills and knowledge in technology to contribute to the projects I work on.

+I hold a degree in Computer Science and aim to gain practical experience in the market and expand my knowledge in the field of development.
+I am eager to contribute with my technical ability and commitment to teamwork to achieve challenging goals.

 ### :computer: Stack
 Languages that I like to learn and study :arrow_down: